What this tool solves

 Split compound math template

-Open a 50/50 split-compound calculator template for mixed-vial math and per-compound dose breakdowns.
+Open a 50/50 split-compound calculator template for mixed-vial math, syringe marks, and per-compound dose breakdowns.

 Mixed vials can make a single syringe draw represent more than one compound.
 The split calculator keeps the syringe mark the same, then breaks the total dose into each compound share.